In person, from anywhere.

 Consider a Zoom alternative

 No one likes a meeting that could have been an email.
 We’ve talked about the advantages that come with video and some of the best virtual meeting platforms.
-However, there are other options available that are just as effective, but even more convenient.
-For example, with a video email platform, you can record a video of your message and email it out to team members, prospects, clients, etc. This way, you reap the benefits that video has to offer, but the recipient can watch your video email on their own time.
+However, there are other options available that are just as effective, but even more convenient—and no, we’re not talking zoom vs. Google meet.
+An example of an alternative for Zoom is using a video email platform.
+You can record a video of your message and email it out to team members, prospects, clients, etc. This way, you reap the benefits that video has to offer, but the recipient can watch your video email on their own time.
 Better yet, if they need to rewatch or refer back to the video, they have the ability to do so.

 Using Alternatives to Zoom